Atmospheric River Observatories

 Atmospheric Rivers (ARs) are the regions of extratropical storms where high winds and water vapor are concentrated.
 These factors combine to produce heavy rainfall upon landfall, especially over mountainous terrain.
 Most flooding events that occur along the west coast of North America in winter are associated with the landfall of AR conditions.
 ARs are visible in satellite images over the oceans, but their impact over land is not captured well by NOAA's current operational observing system.
 To help fill this important observing gap, scientists from the ESRL's Physical Sciences Division (PSD) developed the concept of an atmospheric river observatory (ARO).
 Each ARO monitoring station includes a Doppler wind profiler for measuring wind profiles and snow level aloft and a Global Positioning System receiver for measuring the column-integrated water vapor concentration.
 These are the primary variables in ARs that determine whether an AR event produces a flood.
 In addition, the ARO consists of an S-band precipitation profiling radar (S-PROF) and surface-based disdrometers to study the microphysics of the precipitation, along with a meteorological tower to monitor AR conditions near the surface.

 Using satellite data in conjunction with observations from the AROs, PSD researchers have developed scientifically-based AR thesholds for water vapor content and upslope wind speed that are used to identify landfalling ARs.
 These thresholds are part of an AR water vapor flux tool developed by PSD along with partners from ESRL's Global Systems Division and the National Weather Service San Francisco/Bay Area Weather Forecast Office.
 The award-winning display from this tool allows forecasters to monitor the atmospheric forcings associated with ARs and to evaluate the performance of a weather forecast model's prediction of those forcings.
 The tool has been implemented at several ARO stations in California and Washington since 2008.
-Based on successes in HMT, the California Department of Water Resources has invested in a "picket fence" of four permanent coastal AROs to be built and deployed between 2011 and 2013.
-The first of these new AROs will be implemented in northern California near Eureka in 2012.
+Based on successes in HMT, the California Department of Water Resources has invested in a "picket fence" of four permanent coastal AROs to be built and deployed between 2013 and 2014.
+The first of these new AROs was deployed in northern California near Bodega Bay in the Spring of 2013.